Related Links

 Objective

-The goal of this project is to measure how the tilt angle of cylinders floating in water depends on the aspect ratio (length/diameter) of the cylinder.
+The goal of this science project is to measure how the tilt angle of cylinders floating in water depends on the aspect ratio (length/diameter) of the cylinder.

 Introduction

 If you place a wooden disk in water, it floats 'face up,' i.e., with the circular cross-section parallel to the surface of the water.
-However, if you place a long wooden cylinder in water, it floats with the circular cross-section perpendicular to the surface of the water (see Figure 1).
+However, if you place a long wooden cylinder in water, it floats on its side with the circular cross-section perpendicular to the surface of the water (see Figure 1).

 Figure 1.
 Illustration of a floating disk (A) and a floating cylinder (B).